safeqr/SafeQR_Front_End_Mobile/README.md

 2. Navigate to the **QR Scanner** tab.
 3. Point your camera at a QR code.
 4. The app will scan and display the QR code data below the camera view.
-5. Use the bottom navigation to explore other sections (History, Settings, Profile).
+5. Use the bottom navigation to explore other sections (History,QR Scanner, Settings).

 ## Project Structure